Death toll from Philippines quake at 144, more people missing

 Ferry and airline services have resumed despite damage to ports and airports in Bohol and Cebu.

-The air force was flying 11 tons of relief supplies to Bohol, a military spokesman said.
+The air force was flying 11 tonnes of relief supplies to Bohol, a military spokesman said.

 President Benigno Aquino, who made an inspection by air of quake-hit areas, warned of stiff penalties for profiteers exploiting the disaster.